 How to prepare carrots for the best carrot cake?

 The smaller the pieces, the more evenly they will cook and the better they will blend into the cake batter and keep the vegan cake moist.

 Give the carrots a good wash first.
 If they’re organic, you can scrub them with a vegetable brush under running water.
 Otherwise, peel them to remove any dirt or pesticide residue.

 Once your carrots are prepped, add them to the dry ingredients with the raisins and mix everything well before adding wet ingredients.
 This will help distribute the carrots evenly throughout the batter.

-Maple syrup or coconut sugar for vegan carrot cake?
+Maple syrup vs coconut sugar for vegan carrot cake?

 There are a few key things to consider when deciding whether to use maple syrup or coconut sugar in your gluten free vegan carrot cake recipe.

 The first is the sweetness level you desire.
 Maple syrup is going to be much sweeter than coconut sugar.

 The second is the flavor.
 Maple syrup will add a touch of maple flavor to your cake, while coconut sugar keeps the flavor more neutral.